rshin7/gatekeeper/readMe.md

 To Do:
 - !gkallowed: fetch current whitelist domain from database
 - Emails with "." separates are allowed.
 Is that ok? (since @gmail domains are blocked anywho)

+Be aware of:
+- Bruteforce attack?
+Is it worth it?
+Or let server admins handle message spam?